Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Test case for spread alias.

-Should generate a model named `InnerModelParameter`.
+Should not generate any model named `InnerModelParameter`.
 Should generate an operation like:

 ```